taichi-dev/taichi/docs/design/llvm_sparse_runtime.md

 }
 ```

-It increments `num_elements` to get the index of this new elment, and calculates the belonging chunk ID.
+It increments `num_elements` to get the index of this new element, and calculates the belonging chunk ID.
 Then it ensures that the chunk is actually allocated using [`touch_chunk()`](https://github.com/taichi-dev/taichi/blob/172cab8a57fcfc2d766fe2b7cd40af669dadf326/taichi/runtime/llvm/runtime.cpp#L1570-L1584):

 ```cpp
 void ListManager::touch_chunk(int chunk_id) {